grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 |> map(fn: (r) => ({r with _value: r._value * 1.8 + 32.0}))
 ```

-And that is it.
 Using these three steps you can create a Flux-based Grafana Alert that will trigger on either of two thresholds from a single datasource.
 But what if you need to trigger an alert based on **multiple conditions and from multiple time-series**?
 In example two we will cover this very scenario.

 {{< /tutorials/step >}}
 {{< tutorials/step title="Example 2: How to Create a Grafana Alert from Two Queries and Two Conditions" >}}